 It is met with accusations of mental health, narcissism, envy, insanity and menopausal bitterness.

-When I voiced my concerns, I was sent rape threats, and publicly chastised by the owner of the biggest yoga school here, Meghan Pappenheim, at Yoga Barn, who did not respond to my comments, but announced to several thousand people online that I was insane, narcissistic, a failure and a jealous menopausal bitch.
+When I voiced my concerns, I was sent rape threats, and publicly chastised by the owner of the biggest yoga school here, Meghan Pappenheim, at Yoga Barn, who did not respond to my comments, but announced to several thousand people online that since i was defecting from the spell of the yoga goddess cult, I was insane,alcoholic, narcissistic, a failure and a jealous menopausal bitch.

 The world, it’s obvious, will be in better shape when the best fit to lead, with wisdom, ethic and honour finally crawl through the barricades set to power by those of both genders who tyrannise for power.